aws-samples/chat-with-blockchain-data-with-amazon-bedrock/README.md

 Ensure [Docker](https://www.docker.com/) is installed and running.

-After cloning the repository, install the necessary dependencies:
+After cloning the repository, change into the project directory, and install the necessary dependencies:

 ```javascript
 npm install